-Isabel Frost is a fellow at the Center for Disease, Dynamics, Economics and Policy.
-She gained an MSci in Chemistry from the University of Bristol and went on to complete a DPhil in Systems Biology at the University of Oxford.
-Her doctoral work used a combination of modelling and wet lab techniques to explore the role of microbial interactions in the evolution of antibiotic resistance.
-During her DPhil Isabel gained three months of experience at the World Health Organization where she saw the vital role of policy in combating infectious disease.
-Isabel was brought to CDDEP by the opportunity to work on projects where science and policy overlap and to contribute to the rapidly emerging threat of antimicrobial resistance.
+Isabel Frost is a fellow at the Center for Disease, Dynamics, Economics & Policy.
+Dr. Frost earned her Master of Science degree in Chemistry from the University of Bristol and went on to complete a Doctor of Philosophy in Systems Biology at the University of Oxford.
+Her doctoral work utilized a combination of modelling and wet lab techniques to explore the role of microbial interactions in the evolution of antibiotic resistance.
+Over the course of her graduate studies, Dr. Frost gained experience at the World Health Organization where she saw the vital role of policy in combating infectious disease.
+Dr. Frost was drawn to CDDEP by the opportunity to work on projects where science and policy overlap and to contribute to the rapidly emerging threat of antimicrobial resistance.

 Weekly Digest: Most early COVID-19 cases linked to travel to Italy, China, and Iran; Novel coronavirus may have been circulating in bats for decades; Study highlights robustness of US vaccine approval system.Aug 03, 2020